cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 It is important to deploy the correct AWS image that is compatible with the version of BOSH you will be installing.

-To find and obtain the current BOSH stemcell, navigate to `http://bosh_artifacts.cfapps.io`, right click **Download**, and copy the link for the “bosh (aws xen ubuntu)” tarball file (.tar.gz).
+To find and obtain the current BOSH stemcell, navigate to `http://bosh_artifacts.cfapps.io`, right click **Download**, and copy the link for the "bosh (aws xen ubuntu)" tarball file (.tar.gz).
 An example of the link URL is:

 [https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-1274-aws-xen-ubuntu.tgz](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-1274-aws-xen-ubuntu.tgz)

 ![image alt text](ec2/image_25.png)

-Upload the latest stemcell of BOSH onto the Micro BOSH server:
+Upload the latest stemcell of BOSH onto the MicroBOSH server:

 <pre class="terminal">
   bosh upload stemcell https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-1274-aws-xen-ubuntu.tgz